benmvp/slides/md/2016-es6-developer-week.md

 NOTES:
 _[9 minutes]_

-- That brings us to ECMAScript 6!
-What we all came to learn about.
-- It was officially released in `June 2015`
-- ECMAScript 6 started out as "ECMAScript Harmony"
-- But TC39 quickly realized that it was _still_ too big so they broke it up into 2 pieces
+- TC39 quickly realized that it was _still_ too big so they broke it up into 2 pieces
 - The high priority features would be in "ECMAScript.next" and the rest would be in a follow-up version
 - "ECMAScript.next" became "ECMAScript 6" as the features matured
+- It was officially released in `June 2015`
-- But then TC39 to move to a yearly cadence so they renamed it to "ECMAScript 2015"
+- But then TC39 to move to a yearly cadence w/ formalized proposal process so they renamed it to "ECMAScript 2015"
 - But it was called ES6 for so long that lots of people still call it that
 - Spec is 566 pages (compared to 252 for ES5)